 Causes of overweight/ obesity

 It is important to understand how children become overweight and what are the major contributors.
-In most of the cases, it is the lifestyle issue where many of them eat too much but exercise too little.
+In most of cases, it is a lifestyle issue where many of them eat too much but exercise too little.

 Enough food and diet ensure healthy growth and development of the children.
 But when the calorie intake is not on par with calorie burning, it can result in weight gain.
 Many factors, whether separate or in combination, can increase the risk of being overweight-